|Home - Apocalypse Later Roadshow||Mail Hal C F Astell - Site Map|

 I've learned a lot about conventions, for a start, about what the audiences really want and when they want it.
 They want short films more than features, as they can dip in and out as they want to enjoy around other programming.
 Opening night sets work very well, as long as the publicity is right.
 I've found it beneficial at small cons to start sets an hour after the vendor hall closes, so that vendors can take a break for food after a long day standing up behind their tables and booths, then sit down for some passive enjoyment.
 At larger cons, the evenings may be more problematic because the parties take over.

 I've learned a lot about putting a set of short films together, something that's as much an art as a science.
 While I used to appreciate the individual films I saw in short film sets at film festivals, now I can also see whether their programmers are good at their jobs or not.
 Sets need a strong opener to get audiences focused on the screen at the outset, and if it doesn't rely on dialogue, the rustling of finding seats and perhaps shuffling popcorn won't affect anyone's enjoyment of it.
-Sets need to flow well, with each film leading into the next in some way and contrasting as needed.
+Sets need to flow well, with each film leading into the next in some way and contrasting or enhancing as needed.
+A good programmer balances films by length and emotional arc.
 A strong ending film is important too.

-I've learned that the event is as important as the films too, so I try to connect the audience with the filmmakers, something that just isn't possible outside of a live event.
+I've learned that the event is as important as the films too, so I try to connect the audience with the filmmakers, something that just isn't possible (or at least easy) outside of a live event.